oolofsson/support-vector-machines/README.md

 #### the decision boundary.
 Reason about this in terms of the bias-
 #### variance trade-off.

-The polynomial degree effects how many turning points the function, if we have a high variance we should be careful with having a to high degree of the polynomial since it can induce overfitting.
+Having a higher polynomial degree and a lower sigma is will classify it more exact according to the training data and thus increasing the variance.
+Having a lower polynomial degree or higher sigma will instead induce more bias but lower variance.

 #### 4. Explore the role of the slack parameter C. What happens for very
 #### large/small values?

 Having a higher slack paramter makes the classification more strict, including more points which means the "street" gets narrower.
+It is used as a penalty scale for the misslasified points.
+Which is then used as a part of the optimization.

 #### 5. Imagine that you are given data that is not easily separable.
 When
 #### should you opt for more slack rather than going for a more complex